Your responsibilities for trees on your property

 Please contact us if you or your tree specialist intend to carry out work on your trees from the road or pavement.
 We want to ensure safety measures are in place to protect you, vehicles and pedestrians.

 If your tree is protected by a Tree Preservation Order and you want to carry out work on it.
-You have to tell your local borough or district council about the work.
+You have to tell your local district or borough Council about the work.

 Why have I received this letter?

-Surrey County Council has carried out a specialist survey in your road to identify tree hazards that could threaten the highway.
-A hazard has been located on land appearing to form part of your property.
+Surrey County Council has carried out a survey of highway trees on your road and we have observed a hazard located on land appearing to form part of your property.
 Our powers as the County Council give us the right to contact you about the hazard and encourage you to take action to remove the threat to the highway.

 The trees are not on my property.

-What do I need to do about the defects?
+What do I need to do about the tree?

-The tree defects need to be removed or resolved.
-Landowners have responsibility for trees on their land, and are required to regularly inspect and take action where hazards are identified.
+The tree hazard needs to be removed or made safe.
+Landowners have responsibility for trees on their land and are required to regularly inspect and take action where hazards are identified.

 Where can I get advice?